Create email campaigns

 Pre-header and reply to

-• Pre-header: Set custom text that displays next to the subject in email clients.
-A relevant preheader can increase open rates and engagement.
-We recommend keeping it between 80-100 characters, though some devices might show as few as 30 characters.
+- Pre-header: Set custom text that appears next to the subject line in email clients.
+A relevant pre-header can increase open rates and engagement.
+Keep it between 80-100 characters.
+Some devices show as few as 30 characters.

-• Reply to: Set a different reply-to email when recipients click "reply" to your email.
+- Reply to: Set a different reply-to email address.
+This address receives responses when recipients click "reply" to your email.

 Consents and frequency policy